 I’ve listed some common tracking devices for steps.
 These are affordable or are already built-in to your devices.

 - Phones have health settings that track your steps.
 If you walk around with your phone, it may track your steps for you.

-These trackers will consider several other health items.
-They'll track stairs climbed, distance traveled, distance when swimming, your heart rate, calories burnt and calories taken in.
+Fitness trackers often look at multiple items.
+They’ll track stairs climbed, distance traveled, distance when swimming, your heart rate, calories burnt, and calories taken in.
 Some also monitor your heart rate and sleep quality.